KonduitAI/konduit-serving/README.md

 -  WAR file(Java Servlet Application Servers): `-Pwar`
 -  TAR file: `-Ptar`
--  Kubernetes: See the [helm charts](helm-charts) directory for sample charts on building a pipelines module for kubernetes.
+-  Kubernetes: See the [helm charts](helm-charts) directory for sample charts on building a pipelines module for Kubernetes.

 For now, there are no hosted packages beyond what is working in pip at the moment.